onomyprotocol/ograph/README.md

 }
 ```

-## WNOMHistoricalFrame
+## BNOMHistoricalFrame

-WNOMHistoricalFrame is aggregated price change entities within the supported frames (Min, Hour, Day and etc).
+BNOMHistoricalFrame is aggregated price change entities within the supported frames (Min, Hour, Day and etc).
+The
-The aggregation is based on  BondingNOM Transaction event emitted by the contract, so in case there are no events
+aggregation is based on BondingNOM Transaction event emitted by the contract, so in case there are no events within the
-within the frame, the frame won't exist.
+frame, the frame won't exist.

 ### Query example

 ```
 {
-  wnomhistoricalFrames(
+  bnomhistoricalFrames(
     first: 1000,
     skip: 0,
     where: { type: Minute },